alexander-angelov-tnei/PyIPSA-rtd/docs/source/IscSynMachine.rst

    * - Float
      - VoltageFactorPg
      - The voltage factor (P_g) of the machine, only for use in IEC60909 fault calculations.
+   * - Integer
+     - GenTechnology
+     - The specific type of generator that can be categorized:

+        - 0 = Synchronous machine (default)
+        - 1 = Energy storage
+        - 2 = Solar
+        - 3 = Wind
+        - 4 = Hydroelectric
+        - 5 = Nuclear
+        - 6 = Gas
+        - 7 = Coal
+        - 8 = Diesel
+        - 9 = Geothermal
+        - 10 = Tidal
+        - 11 = Future generation (TBC)
+   * - Integer
+     - GenStage
+     - The stage at which the generation production/planning is situated:

+        - 0 = Proposed
+        - 1 = Accepted
+        - 2 = Completed
+        - 3 = Energized (default, in service)
+   * - Float
+     - StorageIERatio
+     - For energy storage components, this is the ratio between where a storage unit behaves as an import or an export.
+If the storage is flipped from export to import, the real power is multiplied by this ratio.
+Default is 1.

 IscSynMachine Class
 --------------------